Miccighel/NewBestSub/README.md

 - Serialize each 64-bit word as little-endian bytes.
 - Encode the concatenated bytes using Base64 without padding.
 - CSV uses a `B64:` prefix; Parquet stores the bare payload.

-This layout is used by:
-- `-Var` rows (one per representative solution)
-- mask-based `-Top-10-Solutions` rows (if the writer is configured that way)

 ### Decoding snippets